rmcwhae/russellmcwhae.ca/content/journal/virtual-reality.md

 To me, the big appeal of the Quest headset is its ability to be tethered to a PC.
 This allows the headset to piggyback off of the PCs more capable hardware and stream games into the headset.
 (Such a feature is notably absent on the Apple Vision Pro.)
 This streaming can happen over a cable, or wirelessly (more on this later).

-Given the intro to this piece, the 2020 VR-exclusive title _Half-Life: Alyx_ is high on my list of things to try in VR.
+Given the intro to this piece, the 2020 VR-exclusive title _Half-Life: Alyx_—a long overdue entry in the _Half-Life_ franchise—is high on my list of things to try in VR.
 Also given how it is currently not on sale—it can occasionally be found for 66% off its retail price of $77.99 CAD—I have yet to try it.
 I suspect it will be discounted during the upcoming Steam Summer Sale.
 Nothing like spending hundreds or thousands of dollars on a gaming PC only to balk at sub-$100 software costs.

 Two games I already own have do have VR compatibility: _Star Wars: Squadrons_ and _Microsoft Flight Simulator_.